coderflexx/laravel-turnstile/README.md

 ### Turnstile Widget Component

-Since this package, it is so simple to use.
-Once you require it, you can use the turnstile widget in your form, like the following
+Once you require this package, you can use the turnstile widget in your form, like the following

 ```blade
 <x-turnstile-widget